 What is LendGR?

 LendGR is a community support program that offers technical assistance and market-based solutions for community members with limited access to capital and resources.
-Clients will work with student consultants out of the The Richard M. and Helen DeVos Center for Entrepreneurship & Innovation (CEI), in the Seidman College of Business.
+Clients will work with student consultants out of the Richard M. and Helen DeVos Center for Entrepreneurship & Innovation (CEI), in the Seidman College of Business.

-This is an on-going technical assistance program designed to assist small and micro businesses, especially women owned, minority owned, and veteran owned as these are the key target populations.
-We are focused on building value for our community, and enhancing the learning of our students by providing them an opportunity to apply their education in a real world setting.
+This is an ongoing technical assistance program designed to assist small and micro businesses, especially women-owned, minority-owned, and veteran-owned as these are the key target populations.
+We are focused on building value for our community, and enhancing the learning of our students by providing them an opportunity to apply their education in a real-world setting.

 Who is eligible for LendGR

-The Technical Assistance is available to West Michigan startups, micro and small businesses that are in the early stages of business with barriers and limited resources.
+Our technical assistance is available to West Michigan startups, micro and small businesses that are in the early stages of business with barriers and limited resources.
 The business must have no more than 25 employees.

 What technical assistance is available through LendGR?